Do financial regulators act in the public's interest? A Bayesian latent class estimation framework for assessing regulatory responses to banking crises: Latent class ordinal probit model

+Within each latent class, the regulator applies a class-specific decision rule on the failed bank $i$ to assign it one of the three available resolution methods, denoted $y_i$.
 The distinguishing feature of the latent class model is that classes are determined with probability and not deterministically.
 This feature is relevant to the current problem since the true assignment of banks into distinct classes by regulators is not observable as the data record the final decision made by the regulators but not the rationale that motivated each decision.
 Specifically, $y_i$ is observed but $s_i$ is not.
 As a result, the probabilistic assignment of banks into classes addresses the researcher's uncertainty on class assignments by the regulatory agencies.

-Relatedly, the recommended decision rules from theoretical models described in Section \ref{sec:hypo} consisted of state-dependent rules, which entailed heterogeneity in relationships between the outcome and covariates across sub-groups of banks that failed in different states of nature.
-Moreover, each distinct decision rule recommended by theoretical studies represents a distinct latent class in our hierarchical model.
-Therefore, the latent class structure permits a direct comparison between theoretical decision rules and the observed decisions of the FDIC and FSLIC.